-The study population comprised 110 students.
-Five were withdrawn due to inappropriate filling of instruments, totaling 105 participants.
-Out of them, 76 students were in the first through the eighth terms of the course, and 27 were in the internship cycle (ninth to eleventh term).
-Out of participants, 62% were female (n=65) and 38% (n=40) were male.
-Students' average age was 23.4±4.0 years; the lowest average age was of students of the first term, 20.6±2.8 years old; and the eighth period had the highest average age, 27.2±5.5 years old.
-Regarding their marital status, 92% of students (8) were single.
+The study population consisted of 110 students.
+Five were eliminated due to inappropriate filling of instruments, totaling 105 participants.
+Out of them, 76 students were in the first through the fourth year, and 27 were in the internship (fifth to sixth year).
+Out of participants, 62% were female (n=65).
+Students' average age was 23.4±4.0 years; the lowest average age was of students of the first year, 20.6±2.8 years old; and the fourth year had the highest average age, 27.2±5.5 years old.
+Regarding their marital status, the majority of students, 92% (8), were single.
 In relation to their body mass index (BMI), 75% of students were eutrophic, 18% (n=19) were overweight, 3.5% (n=4) were obese level 1, and 3.5% (n=4) were underweight.
 Out of the total number of volunteers, 54% (n=57) were sedentary.

-Thirty four percent of volunteers (n=36) said they were on continuous use of medication, and oral contraceptives were the most common.
-Seventy nine percent of volunteers (n=83) used stimulant substances, of which 57% (n=48) said they used them four or more times per week.
+Of the volunteers, 34% (n=36) reported making continuous medication use, and oral contraceptives were the most common; 79% (n=83) used stimulant substances, of which 57% (n=48) reported using them four or more times per week.
 Ten participants (11%) presented chronic diseases, listed as thrombocytopenic purpura, asthma, diabetes, rheumatoid arthritis, isolated systolic hypertension, hypothyroidism, migraine, and aortic and bicuspid valves stenosis.
 Of these, only 50% (n=5) were taking continuous medication.

-In relation to the overall PSQI score, 20 students, out of 105, presented scores up to 5 points, that is, 19.05% of the students were classified as good sleepers (GS), and 85 students presented scores >5, that is, 80.95% were classified as PS.
-Table 1 describes GS and PS sociodemographic profile data.
+In relation to the overall PSQI score, 20 students, out of 105, presented scores up to five points, that is, 19.05% of the students were classified as good sleepers (GS), and 85 students presented scores >5, that is, 80.95% were classified as PS.
+Table 1 describes the data of the sociodemographic profile of GS and PS.

 In the analysis between sleep quality and academic performance, there was no significant difference in students' performance, as the average grade of GS was 81.5±4.84 and of PS was 80.5±4.92 (Figure 1).
-PSQI scores did not present significant differences when analyzed
+The PSQI scores did not present significant differences when analyzed for each term, that is, the term studied did not influence the students' sleep quality (Figure 2).